OPPORTUNITY. EQUITY. SOCIAL JUSTICE

-Did you know that Evergreen Valley College has the highest transfer rate to San Jose State University of any of the 113 Community Colleges in the State, and the San José-Evergreen Community College District has the highest transfer rate of any of the 72 districts to San Jose State University?
+Did you know that Evergreen Valley College has the highest transfer rate to San Jose State University of any of the 115 community colleges among the 73 California community college districts?

-For 95 years, San José City College has been providing education and workforce opportunities to our district residents in San José; and for more than 40 years, Evergreen Valley College has educated our citizenry in south San José and Milpitas.
+For over 100 years, San José City College has been providing education and workforce opportunities to our district residents in San José; and for more than 47 years, Evergreen Valley College has educated our citizenry in south San José and Milpitas.

-Our Workforce Institute is a training partner with many corporations as we work to develop and maintain a vital economy in the “South Bay”.
+Our Community College Center for Economic Mobility (formerly Workforce Institute), established in 1988, is a training partner with many corporations as we work to develop and maintain a vital economy in the “South Bay”.

 Demographic changes, economic conditions, educational reforms, and the need for preparing students for postsecondary education prompted Measure G Bond funded initiative to build the San José-Evergreen Community College Extension (formerly "Joint Use 21st Century Post-Secondary Education Center") in Milpitas.
-This is a joint project between SJECCD and Milpitas Unified School District (MUSD) to be completed by Fall of 2016 with the following goals:
+This is a joint project between SJECCD and Milpitas Unified School District (MUSD) which began holding its first classes in spring 2017 with the following goals:

 SJECCD Global Ends Statement